AEADataEditor/report-aea-data-editor-2020/data/jira/anon/README.md

 # JIRA export

 AEA uses JIRA to track verification requests.
 The files have been anonymized, as they contain individual names.
-The program used to anonymize is available in the program directory.
+The anonymized data, and the programs to generate them, can be found in

-Vilhuber,  Lars.2021c.
-“Process  data  for  theAEA  Pre-publication  Verification  Service.”American Economic Association [publisher],https://doi.org/10.3886/E117876V1xxxx
+> Vilhuber,  Lars.
+2021.
+"Process  data  for  the AEA  Pre-publication  Verification  Service."
+American Economic Association [publisher], https://doi.org/10.3886/E117876V2

+A copy has been provided here for convenience.